 Use the N2WS AWS Cost Calculator Tool

 The EBS snapshot mechanism is a complicated one and storage costs are typically difficult to estimate given the current tools within AWS.
-In order to better plan your budget and accurately estimate cloud storage costs, N2WS has developed our AWS Cost Calculator Tool, an easy way to estimate backup costs which is based on your team’s backup parameters and specific use case.
+In order to better plan your budget and accurately estimate cloud storage costs, N2WS has developed our AWS Cost Calculator tool (here), an easy way to estimate backup costs which is based on your team’s backup parameters and specific use case.
 We encourage you to try it out today.

 Playing around with AWS pricing calculators